 Just northwest of Cinque Terre, the Ligurian port town of Portofino is definitely worth a stop!
 Leave your yacht in Marina di Portofino and stroll east, this is the perfect place to capture the town’s sweeping panoramic.
 Luxury meets history here, with high-end boutiques and restaurants all sitting within view of Costello Brown.
 Take a tour of the beautiful church of Saint Georgio and then dine at Belmond Splendido Mare’s Chuflay Restaurant which sits in the middle of the harbour.
 The restaurant offers an excellent selection of local wine and is famed for regional specialities such as home-made pasta served with traditional Genoese pesto sauce.
 Portofino is also the perfect stop when sailing southwards on your private yacht from the French Riviera.

 To the west of the town is Grotta di Byron, a cave built into the rugged cliffs.
 There are some wonderful views of the water here and it has become a popular swimming hotspot, The locals also run tours to this area for anyone looking to discover the history of this quaint little town.
 Portovenere provides an untouched paradise, steeped in history and culture and would provide the perfect day trip during your Ligurian yacht adventure.

-Planning a yacht rental in Italy may seem like a daunting task.
+Planning a yacht rental in Italy and Cinque Terre may seem like a daunting task.
 But don’t worry; 212 Yachts are here to make your planning carefree and enjoyable.
 Reach out to one of our expert charter brokers via email or telephone, and let us know your possible plans.
 We would love to know;

-Your ideal dates
+- Your ideal dates

-Your preferred port of departure and disembarkation
+- Your preferred port of departure and disembarkation

-The number of guests with you
+- The number of guests with you

-The number of cabins you require
+- The number of cabins you require

-The kind of charter you enjoy (active, relaxed, spontaneous etc)
+- The kind of charter you enjoy (active, relaxed, spontaneous etc)

-Approximate weekly budget
+- Approximate weekly budget

 To begin planning your yacht rental Italy, contact our team today.